lammps/lammps/doc/src/Developer_write_pair.rst

 The first two functions in the implementation source file are typically the constructor and the destructor.

+Pair styles are different from most classes in LAMMPS that define a "style", as their constructor only uses the LAMMPS class instance pointer as argument, but **not** the command line arguments of the :doc:`pair_style command <pair_style>`.
+Instead, those arguments are processed in the ``Pair::settings()`` function (or rather the version in the derived class).
+The constructor is the place where global defaults are set and specifically flags are set about which optional features of a pair style are available.

 .. code-block:: c++

    /* ---------------------------------------------------------------------- */